 STD Testing & Treatment near Midtown GA

 Pregnancy is not the only thing to be concerned about after having sex.
 STIs (sexually transmitted infections) are common.
 Some can be cured.
 Some cannot.
-Many have lifelong effects.
+Some have lifelong effects.

 Please call to schedule your STI testing today near Midtown!